-October 23, 2017
+December 26, 2017

-FDA Approves Soliris® (Eculizumab) for the Treatment of Patients with Generalized Myasthenia Gravis (gMG)
+Soliris® (Eculizumab) Receives Marketing Authorization in Japan for the Treatment of Patients with Generalized Myasthenia Gravis (gMG)

-First FDA-Approved Treatment in More Than 60 Years for Patients with gMG, a Chronic and Debilitating Neuromuscular Disorder
+First and Only Approved Complement Inhibitor in Japan as a Treatment for Patients with gMG, a Chronic and Debilitating Neuromuscular Disorder

-NEW HAVEN, Conn.--(BUSINESS WIRE)-- Alexion Pharmaceuticals, Inc. (NASDAQ:ALXN) announced today that the U.S.

-Food and Drug Administration (FDA) has approved Soliris® (eculizumab) as a treatment for adult patients with generalized myasthenia gravis (gMG) who are anti-acetylcholine receptor (AchR) antibody-positive.
-In the Phase 3 REGAIN study and its ongoing open-label extension study, Soliris demonstrated treatment benefits for patients with anti-AchR antibody-positive gMG who had previously failed immunosuppressive treatment and continued to suffer from significant unresolved disease symptoms, which can include difficulties seeing, walking, talking, swallowing and breathing.
+NEW HAVEN, Conn.--(BUSINESS WIRE)-- Alexion Pharmaceuticals, Inc. (NASDAQ:ALXN) announced today that the Ministry of Health, Labour and Welfare (MHLW) in Japan has approved Soliris® (eculizumab) as a treatment for patients with generalized myasthenia gravis (gMG) who are anti-acetylcholine receptor (AChR) antibody-positive and whose symptoms are difficult to control with high-dose intravenous immunoglobulin (IVIG) therapy or plasmapheresis (PLEX).
+Soliris is the first and only complement inhibitor approved in Japan as a treatment for these patients.
+In the Phase 3 REGAIN study and its ongoing open-label extension study, Soliris demonstrated treatment benefits for patients with anti-AChR antibody-positive gMG who had previously failed immunosuppressive treatment and continued to suffer from significant unresolved disease symptoms, which can include difficulties seeing, walking, talking, swallowing and breathing.
 These patients are at an increased risk of disease exacerbations and crises that may require hospitalization and intensive care and may be lifethreatening.
-These patients represent approximately 5-10% of all patients with MG.1-6